-Wear OS by Google adds support for input methods beyond voice by extending the Android input method editor (IME) framework.
-The IME framework provides support for virtual, on-screen keyboards that allow users to input texts in the form of keyclicks, handwriting or gestures.
+Wear OS supports input methods beyond voice by extending the Android input method editor (IME) framework.
+The IME framework provides support for virtual, on-screen keyboards that let users input text in the form of keyclicks, handwriting, or gestures.

-Wear users can choose between various input options from Remote Input.
+Wear OS users can choose between various input options from Remote Input.
 These options include:

 - Canned responses

 The Android platform provides a standard framework for creating IMEs.
 To create a Wear-OS-specific IME, you need to optimize your IME for a wearable's limited screen size.

 Wear-OS-specific IME filters

 To learn how to create an input method for Wear OS, follow the guide to create an input method on handsets.
 Then add the Google Play filters in the following sections to your manifest file to make it a Wear-OS-specific IME.

 If you are developing an IME for Wear OS, remember that the feature is supported only on Android 6.0 (API level 23) and higher.
 To ensure that your IME can be installed only on wearables that support input methods beyond voice, add the following to your app's manifest:

 To control how your app is filtered from devices that don't support Wear OS IMEs, such as iPhones, add the following to your app's manifest:

 Wear OS provides user settings on the watch that let the user enable multiple IMEs from the list of installed IMEs.
 Once the user enables your IME, they can invoke your IME from the following places: